-We are following events very closely with regards to the outbreak of Coronavirus (Covid-19).
+We are of course following events very closely with regards to the outbreak of Coronavirus (Covid-19).

 This advice can be changed or lifted at any moment.